Kayli/logspub/philosophy/philosophy.md

   - extrinsic: purpose that is imposed by a human use
 - teleological explanation: based on consiseration of goals

+- eschatology
-- eschatology: part of theology concerned with death, judgement, and the final destiny of the soul and of humankind
+  - part of theology
+  - concerned with death, judgement, and the final destiny of the soul and of humankind

 - continental philosophy
   - philosophy of continental europe which is not analytic philosophy